SovereignCloudStack/gx-credential-generator/README.md

 - vp_csp: Presentation of all Gaia-X Credentials to be sent to GXDCH Compliance Service to assert compliance
 - cs_csp: Compliance Credential for CSP as Gaia-X `LegalPerson` issued by GXDCH Compliance Service

-Gaia-X Credential files are placed in current working directory, be default.
-To change output directory use parameter `--out-dir`:
+Gaia-X Credential files are placed in the current working directory, by default.
+To change the output directory use the parameter `--out-dir`:

 ```commandline
 python3 -m generator.cli csp --out-dir=my-output-dir